 Details with Side Effects

-Buprenorphine is a partial agonist at mu opioid receptors.
-Buprenorphine is also an antagonist at kappa opioid receptors, an agonist at delta opioid receptors, and a partial agonist at ORL-1 (nociceptin) receptors.
-Its clinical actions result from binding to the opioid receptors.
+Buprenorphine is also an antagonist at kappa-opioid receptors, an agonist at delta-opioid receptors, and a partial agonist at ORL-1 (nociceptin) receptors.
+The contributions of these actions to its analgesic profile are unclear.

 Effects on the Central Nervous System

 The principal actions of therapeutic value of buprenorphine are analgesia and sedation.
 Specific CNS opiate receptors and endogenous compounds with morphine-like activity have been identified throughout the brain and spinal cord and are likely to play a role in the expression of analgesic effects.

 Buprenorphine produces respiratory depression by direct action on brainstem respiratory centers.
 The mechanism of respiratory depression involves a reduction in the responsiveness of the brainstem respiratory centers to increases in carbon dioxide tension, and to electrical stimulation.

 Buprenorphine causes miosis, even in total darkness, and little tolerance develops to this effect.
 Pinpoint pupils are a sign of opioid overdose but are not pathognomonic (e.g., pontine lesions of hemorrhagic or ischemic origins may produce similar findings).
 Marked mydriasis rather than miosis may be seen with worsening hypoxia in the setting of buprenorphine overdose.

 Effects on the Gastrointestinal Tract and Other Smooth Muscle